 1. Red Raspberry Leaf Tea to Induce Labour

-Red raspberry leaf tea is supposedly beneficial for toning the muscles of the uterus which help it work more efficiently when a woman goes into labour.
+Red raspberry leaf tea is supposedly beneficial for toning the muscles of the uterus, which helps it work more efficiently when a woman goes into labour.
 Toned muscles can help the labour progress smoothly without fatigue once underway.
-However, it is not recommended to have raspberry tea to kick start labour once you’re due.
+However, it is not recommended to have raspberry tea to kick-start labour once you’re due.
 It could cause bad contractions that can distress the baby.
 This tea can be consumed gradually from the time a woman enters the 32th week of her pregnancy.

 2. Basil Tea to Induce Labour

 Basil is an emmenagogue, a substance that can increase the menstrual flow.
 Basil tea has other compounds than can help smooth muscles to relax and bring on a late period.
 In higher doses, basil and oregano tea can induce labour.
 Midwives and natural health care providers have used this combination to induce labour in women who are overdue.
 But basil is never recommended in higher dosage.
-Therefore, if you wish to use this tea to bring on the labour, you must check with your healthcare provider to understand if you should use it and how!
+Therefore, if you wish to use this tea to bring on the labour, you must check with your healthcare provider to understand whether and how you should use it!

 3. Chamomile Tea to Induce Labour

 Chamomile is a herb closely related to the common daisy, and there are some reports of the German and Roman chamomile causing miscarriage.
-Hence the herb gets its reputation as being helpful in inducing labour although there is no credible evidence to back up the general belief.
+Hence the herb gets its reputation as being helpful in inducing labour in post term pregnancy.
+A 2016 study also reports that chamomile, which has no chemical side effects, can be used for stimulating labour in post-term pregnancy.
 The flower of the herb is dried to make tea, capsules and extracts.
-If you wish to use this herb to bring on the labour, you must check with your doctor.
+If you have had any pregnancy complications in the current or previous pregnancy and wish to use this herb to bring on labour, you must check with your doctor first.

 4. Cinnamon and Clove Tea to Induce Labour